waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   14. Winning a battle in a challenge (concluded as failed because winning was impossible, and losing resets to the lobby with no change).
   15. Use the PC to deposit all Pokémon from the party into a box, then talk to the receptionist.
 (Failed: Game mechanics prevent depositing the last Pokémon in the party).
   16. Initiating a challenge but declining the save prompt triggers a hidden event or state change.
 (Failed: Declining to save simply returns to the main challenge menu).
+  17. Initiating a challenge, declining the save prompt, then using the ITEMFINDER.
+(Failed: ITEMFINDER did not respond).

 - **New Hypotheses to Test:**
   1. There's a hidden switch/interactable I've missed.
 Test by pressing A on every tile.